-If the Name/FQDN/IP of the vCenter changed due to a reinstall or upgrade and a new vCenter database was used, the Ref-IDs will have changed.
-Due to the changed Ref-IDs you will need to follow the documented process in www.veeam.com/KB1299 to resolve the "Object "VM_Name" not found" errors if the original jobs are kept.
+If the Name/FQDN/IP of the vCenter changed due to a reinstall or upgrade, and a new vCenter database was used, the Ref-IDs will have changed.
+Due to the changed Ref-IDs you will need to follow the documented process in www.veeam.com/KB1299

-Before starting you will have to find out the Name\FQDN\IP Veeam is using to communicate with the VC presently.
-To do this, edit the entry for the VC under Backup Infrastructure and note the “DNS name or IP address”.
+Prior to running the commands below you need to identify the Name\FQDN\IP Veeam is using to communicate with the Managed Server currently.
+To do this, edit the entry for a Managed Server under Backup Infrastructure and note the “Name:”.